01/2019 – 12/2019

 - Yellow : between 3 and -3

 - Red : below -3

-The colour thresholds have been set on the basis of two factors:
+The colour thresholds are based on 2 factors:

-- qualitative policy judgment on what is good practice
+- qualitative policy judgment on what constitutes good practice

 - recent data for individual countries.